The versatile nature of RIBA’s historic headquarters makes it a popular filming and photography location in London.

-The Grade II* landmark building is in places almost untouched since 1934, and is popular with location scouts for its grand entrance lobby, sweeping staircase, Art Deco detailing, triple-height atrium, historic library and wood-panelled boardrooms.
+The Grade II* landmark building is in places almost untouched since 1934 and is popular with location scouts for its grand entrance lobby, sweeping staircase, Art Deco detailing, triple-height atrium, historic library, and wood-panelled boardrooms.
 Even the gentlemen’s restrooms have original 1930s fixtures!
-We regularly host film crews, fashion shoots, lifestyle photo opps and press interviews.
+We regularly host film crews, fashion shoots, lifestyle photo shoots and press interviews.

-Situated in the famous historic neighbourhood of Marylebone, 66 Portland Place is ideally located for convenient access from around London and the UK, easily reached via the A40 or by public transport through Oxford Circus, Warren Street, Great Portland Street and Regent’s Park.
+Situated in the famous and historic neighbourhood of Marylebone, 66 Portland Place is ideally located for convenient access from around London and the UK, easily reached via the A40 or by public transport through Oxford Circus, Warren Street, Great Portland Street and Regent’s Park.

 Whether it’s a full day filming or a two-week hire, as the building is not currently open to the public or staff, bookings are much more flexible over the next few months.
 If you’re looking for a venue for an upcoming shoot, get in touch with our team by emailing firstname.lastname@example.org.